wayism/org/content/faq/_index.md

 type: "faq"
 ---

-## Wayist FAQ - XXXX Foundation-First Guidance
+## Wayist FAQ - Foundation-First Guidance

 Welcome to revolutionary philosophical guidance that cuts to the heart of human existence.
 These aren't just answers - they're complete frameworks that address the foundational problems underlying your questions.